Your best source of accurate information about native shrubland communities and California's most extensive ecosystem...

 Of all the distinct, natural communities in California, only one is found throughout and only one can be said to represent the state's most characteristic wilderness: chaparral, a special plant community characterized by drought-hardy, woody shrubs, shaped by a Mediterranean-type climate (summer drought, winter rain), and threatened by too many fires.
 It is within the chaparral where California will find its best and perhaps last chance to reclaim its wildness and preserve the quality of life made possible by the region's natural, open spaces.

-The Chaparral Institute is a 501(c)(3) nonprofit education, research, and advocacy organization dedicated to the preservation of native shrubland habitats throughout the West and supporting the creative spirit as inspired by nature.
+The Chaparral Institute is a 501(c)(3) nonprofit educational and research organization dedicated to the preservation of the chaparral, California's most extensive ecosystem, and supporting the creative spirit as inspired by nature.

 Every dime we obtain through donations helps us defray costs for publications, education programs, and research.
 With no financial attachments to any formal institutions or economic interests we can afford to be the voice of the chaparral without concern over future funding.

 So please join us to help support our mission by becoming amember at one of the following four levels: